cardano-foundation/developer-portal/docs/stake-pool-course/handbook/grafana-dashboard-tutorial.md

 image: ./img/og-developer-portal.png
 ---

-Once you have sucessfully set-up a Cardano pool, then comes the most beautifull part - setting up your Dashboard and Alerts!
-You surely dont want to gaze the PC whole day, or?
+Once the Cardano pool sucessfully set-up, then comes the most beautifull part - setting up your Dashboard and Alerts!

+This documentation brings some of the available information in greater detail and will hopefully it help the Cardano Community.
-I found it difficult to get all the information at one place so am writing this documentaion and hopeully it helps others as well.
-This tutorial is for education and learning purpose only.
+This tutorial is for education and learning purpose only!

 **Prerequisites:**

-- Ubuntu Server 20.04 LTS (for Ubuntu 18.04 LTS please follow the alternative steps)
+- Ubuntu Server 20.04 LTS

-- Cardano Block Producer Node (PN) up and running
+- Cardano Block Producer Node up and running

-- Cardano Relay Nodes (RN) up and running
+- Cardano Relay Nodes up and running